Frequently Asked Questions

 For more general advice for deployment, please read Capacity Plan.

-In v0.8, does the Flow Engine (pre-computation) feature support PromQL syntax for calculations?
+In the latest version, does the Flow Engine (pre-computation) feature support PromQL syntax for calculations?

 This is a good suggestion.
 Currently, the Flow Engine does not support PromQL syntax for calculations.
 We will evaluate this, as it seems theoretically feasible.